-Article 53 Right of complaint
+Article 54 Right of complaint

-Any student (current, prospective or past) or extraneus, ("concerned party"), can submit a complaint to the Facility of Wageningen University, where the student has his first registration, regarding the manner in which a body, committee or department of Breda University of Applied Sciences or Wageningen University or a person employed by or working for Breda University of Applied Sciences or Wageningen

-University has treated him in a particular situation.
+Any student (current, prospective or past) or extraneus, ("concerned party"), can submit a complaint to the Facility of Wageningen University, where the student has his first registration, regarding the manner in which a body, committee or department of Breda University of Applied Sciences or Wageningen University or a person employed by or working for Breda University of Applied Sciences or Wageningen University has treated him in a particular situation.
 Before submitting a complaint, the concerned party shall do his utmost to settle a dispute, if desired with the intervention of a student counsellor.

-Article 54 Right of appeal
+Article 55 Right of appeal

 - a.
 A concerned party can appeal: - all decisions of the Examining Board or the examiner; - decisions taken by the Bachelor's Admission Committee; - a decision regarding disenrollment or refusal to permit re-enrolment based on a negative binding study advice; - decisions based on Article 6 with regard to the entrance examination; - in any case all decisions mentioned in article 7.61, section 1, WHW. - b.
 The appeal must be lodged with the Examination Appeals Board (EAB) of Wageningen University within six weeks after receipt of the decision.
-To this end, the concerned party must submit a letter of appeal to the Facility Wageningen University.
+To this end, the concerned party must submit a letter of appeal to the Student Legal Protection Desk (legalprotection.students@wur.nl).

-Article 55 Procedure
+Article 56 Procedure